-PROS: One of the most common reasons people install roof racks these days is to mount a side awning, but if you need storage for large or bulky items, roof racks will free up interior space considerably.
-The roof of a four-wheel drive has the largest surface area out of any panel on the vehicle, so why not capitalise on it?
+PROS: One of the most common reasons people install roof racks these days is to mount a side awning.
+But if you need storage for large or bulky items, roof racks will free up interior space considerably.
+The roof of a four-wheel drive has the largest surface area out of any panel on the vehicle.
+So why not capitalise on it?
 Roof racks make for a smart addition if you are into watercraft, bikes or skis.
-Clever roof rack manufacturers also offer amazing amounts of aftermarket accessories such as shovel or jack holders, so you can expand on your rooftop storage system as needs arise.
+Clever roof rack manufacturers also offer amazing amounts of aftermarket accessories.
+Such as shovel or jack holders, so you can expand on your rooftop storage system as needs arise.

 CONS: Thanks to additional wind drag, fitting roof racks generally increases fuel consumption.
 Wind noise can be an issue with older or more traditional rack designs; at highway speeds you might even hear an annoying whistling sound.
 The vehicle’s centre of gravity will be raised causing issues with handling dynamics, as additional weight has been positioned up high.
-Say goodbye to low-slung shopping centre car parks too, but that could be considered a good thing depending on who you are.
+Say goodbye to some low-slung shopping centre car parks too, but that could be considered a good thing depending on who you are.

 PROS: Space cases, cargo cases… it doesn’t matter what you want to call them.
 They all primarily do the same thing: act as a waterproof and dustproof storage box that will float in an emergency, is easily removed and can be used around the home or on a boat, too.
 There are many sizes available to suit your cargo area, and as a side note, a storage case makes for an excellent impromptu camp chair if need be.
 Best of all, no permanent modifications are required to be made to your four-wheel drive!
 You simply load the boxes up as required, and store them in the shed at home when no longer needed.